asreview/asreview/docs/source/features/post_screening.rst

 **record_id** as included by the user.
 If not available, ASReview generates a new record_id, based on the row number and starting at 0.

+In case of a ``.ris`` file, you can choose between three datasets: a ``.ris`` file containing the relevant, irrelevant or unseen records.

 .. figure:: ../../images/asreview_project_page_download.png
    :alt: ASReview project download